Glossary

 What Is the Difference Between PUWER & LOLER?

-The Provisions and Use of Work Equipment Regulations 1998 (PUWER) sets general guidelines for all types of equipment used in a place of work.
-The Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) are specific to lifting equipment and equipment used in lifting operations.
-Therefore, both LOLER and PUWER Regulations aim to ensure workplace safety in a specialised field vs. a general workplace setting.
+The Provisions and Use of Work Equipment Regulations 1998 (PUWER) set general guidelines for every type of equipment used in a workplace.
+The Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) are specific to lifting equipment and the operations that use it.
+Both aim at workplace safety — the difference is scope: LOLER targets a specialised field, while PUWER covers the general workplace setting.

 Some Safety Statistics

-To underline the importance of HASWA and PUWER, here are some UK statistics from 2021 and 2022:
+To put the importance of HASWA and PUWER in context, here are some UK figures from 2021 and 2022:

 - 123 employees were killed in work-related accidents